 How do I apply for Special Interest Housing (SIH)?

 Applications for special interest housing are made available during the early stages of the room selection process.
 Students can complete the application by logging in to "My ResLife" via the Agora Portal or via a paper-based application (depending on the community a student is interested in).
-The upperclassmen SIH options are: 66 Honors, Gabelli Honors, Romance Language, and Healthy Alternatives Lifestyle (HAL) More information about each of these options may be found on our website. top
+The upperclassmen SIH options are: 66 Honors, Gabelli Honors, Romance Language, and Healthy Alternatives Lifestyle (HAL) To learn more, please visit Special Interest Housing. top

 I am going abroad in the fall and have been granted housing for the spring semester.
 Do I have to go through room selection?

 No. You do not have to go through the full room selection process.
 You do, however, still need to declare your housing intent, and you should indicate that you do not intend to live on campus because you will be abroad.
 This does not affect your spring semester housing eligibility.
 You will be contacted by our department in November to begin the housing application process for the spring semester.
 You will have the ability to indicate room type preferences, roommate requests or a specific room that you know will be available in the spring.
 Please keep in mind these are requests and are not guaranteed.
 We will do our best to fulfill any requests to the best of our ability.

 Over winter break, we will complete spring semester housing assignments and once your assignment is ready to be viewed, you will receive a communication from us. top